 MUARC Courses and Exams

-Foundation course planned for Friday 13th and Saturday 14th October with a practical assessment evening to be arranged beforehand.
+Foundation course is set for Friday 13th and Saturday 14th October with a practical assessment on the 9th October at 6.30pm.
 The cost of this will be £50.00 (This will not include the "Foundation Now" study book)

 MUARC offers courses both at Foundation and Intermediate levels and facilities for all 3 levels of licence exams.

 We provide examination facilities for all three amateur radio licence levels at our RSGB recognised exam centres.